Among the things that inspired us to create Royale Maps was the Carta Marina.

 But what is the Carta Marina?

 The Carta Marina was printed in 1539 and stayed in print for twelve years.
-It was printed from nine panels of wood and measures a huge 49 "x 67" (125 X 170cm).
+It was printed from nine wood panels and measures a huge 49 "x 67" (125 X 170cm).

 Why all the monsters?

-The truth is that Olaus Magnus' intentions were to create an accurate gallery of marine biology based on the information he collected from medieval bestiaries, popular folklore and mariner's accounts.
+The truth is that Olaus Magnus intended to create an accurate gallery of marine biology based on the information collected from medieval bestiaries, popular folklore and mariner's accounts.

 Olaus was so intent on being exact that he accompanied most creatures depicted with a written description.
 Reading these descriptions helps us better understand what Olaus meant to draw.